Cameron Norman: Oxford United

 On 18 May 2018, following his departure from King's Lynn, Norman made the move to League One side Oxford United.
 He made his debut in a first-round EFL Cup win over Coventry City on 14 August and his league debut in a home defeat to Accrington Stanley a week later.

 Walsall

 Norman transferred to Walsall for an undisclosed fee during the January 2019 transfer window.
 He scored his first goal for Walsall when he scored in an EFL Trophy tie against Forest Green Rovers on 12 November 2019.

 Newport County

 On 4 June 2021, he signed a two-year deal with Newport County.
-He made his debut for Newport on 7 August 2021 in the starting line-up for the 1-0 League Two win against Oldham Athletic.
-Norman scored his first goal for Newport on 25 January 2022 in the 1-0 League Two win against Leyton Orient.
+He made his debut for Newport on 7 August 2021 in the starting line-up for the 1–0 League Two win against Oldham Athletic.
+Norman scored his first goal for Newport on 25 January 2022 in the 1–0 League Two win against Leyton Orient.
+In May 2022 Norman was selected as Newport County Player of the Year for the 2021–22 season and again in May 2023 as Player of the Year for the 2022–23 season.
+In June 2023 Norman announced he had left Newport County after rejecting Newport's offer to extend his contract beyond the 2022-23 season.

+Milton Keynes Dons

+On 16 June 2023, Norman signed for newly-relegated League Two club Milton Keynes Dons on a free transfer effective from 1 July 2023.
+He made his debut for the club in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham.

+Tranmere Rovers

+On 27 June 2024, Norman agreed to join Tranmere Rovers on a two-year deal, officially joining the club following the expiry of his contract with Milton Keynes Dons on 1 July 2024.